sramkuma9/dbtestautomationpack/readMe.md

    mvn surefire:test -Dtest=WeekendJob

 At the beginning of the execution the config file will be deleted and a new config file will be copied based on the env.
 Also the features will be executed on the alphabetical order from the features folder.
+The feature execution is controlled by tags in the runner classes.